deepgram/web-next/content/blog/posts/python-deepgram-twilio/index.md

 ---
-title: Speech Recognition with Twilio and Python
+title: "Speech Recognition with Twilio and Python"
-description: Use Deepgram's speech-to-text features with Python and Twilio to transcribe audio such as incoming phone calls.
+description: "Use Deepgram's speech-to-text features with Python and Twilio to transcribe audio such as incoming phone calls."
 date: 2022-04-13
 cover: https://res.cloudinary.com/deepgram/image/upload/v1649274528/blog/2022/04/python-deepgram-twilio/Speech-Analytics-Real-Time-Audio-w-Twilio-Python%402x.jpg
 authors: